hrbrmstr/iptools/README.md

 ### NEW FOR 0.3.0.x!

 Thanks to @eddelbuettel we've thinned down this version of `iptools` and it should also work on Windows now!
-Until `AsioHeaders` is in CRAN, please do the following to test this version:

-    devtools::install_github("eddelbuettel/asioheaders")
-    devtools::install_github("hrbrmstr/iptools")

 ### Functionality